justicedemocrats/new-site/src/pages/issue-pages/index.md

           support strong unions and collective bargaining.
         title: Secure a Living Wage and Tie it to Inflation
       - contents: >-
-          The idea behind a federal jobs guarantee is that anyone who wants to work and contribute but can’t find a way to do that in the economy can do that.
           A federal jobs guarantee program would establish a floor for wages and benefits for the nation’s workforce.
 This program would provide a baseline minimum wage of $15 an hour and guarantee for public workers a basic benefits package, including healthcare and childcare.
 By investing in our own workforce, we can lift thousands of American families out of poverty and get people to work doing the work that needs to be done.
         title: Enact a Federal Jobs Guarantee
       - contents: >-
           Our infrastructure gets a grade of D from the Society of Civil